Skinny Dipping (album)

 Skinny Dipping is the debut studio album from Australian pop punk group Stand Atlantic.
-The album was announced in early September, alongside its lead single.
+The album was announced on 5 September, alongside the release of the lead single title track.
 The album was the first on Hopeless Records and released on 26 October 2018.

 Reception

 Triple J said "Dripping in 90s throwbacks, Skinny Dipping speaks to the heart on every track.
 Vocalist and guitarist Bonnie Fraser addresses universal truths such as young love, self-doubt, vulnerability and joy."

 Thomas from Punk Rock Theory said "The unfiltered honesty of the album's 10 tracks showcases an emotional maturity beyond Stand Atlantic's collective years, a keen sense of self-awareness and desire to be unconditionally authentic even when – and perhaps especially when – it breaks their hearts."